Portadown: Education

 Portadown has (or had) a large selection of academic institutions, past and present.
-Today, schools in Portadown operate under the Dickson Plan, a transfer system in north Armagh that allows pupils at age 11 the option of taking the 11-plus exam to enter grammar schools, with pupils in comprehensive junior high schools being sorted into grammar and non-grammar streams.
-Pupils can get promoted to or demoted from the grammar stream during their time in those schools depending on the development of their academic performance, and at age 14 can take subject-based exams across the syllabus to qualify for entry into a dedicated grammar school to pursue GCSEs and A-levels.
+Today, schools in Portadown operate under the Dickson Plan, a transfer system in north Armagh that allows pupils at age 11 the option of taking the 11-plus exam to enter grammar schools.
+Pupils in comprehensive junior high schools are sorted into grammar and non-grammar streams.
+Pupils can get promoted to or demoted from the grammar stream during their time in those schools, depending on the development of their academic performance.
+At age 14 they can take subject-based exams across the syllabus to qualify for entry into a dedicated grammar school to pursue GCSEs and A-levels.

 Primary education

-The state-run Thomas Street Primary School, and Church Street Primary School, formerly the "Duke's School", were both incorporated into Millington Primary School 1970.
+The state-run Thomas Street Primary School, and Church Street Primary School, formerly the "Duke's School", were both incorporated into Millington Primary School in 1970.
 Other state-run primary schools include Ballyoran Primary School, Bocombra Primary School, Edenderry Primary School, Hart Memorial Primary School, Moyallan Primary School, Portadown Primary School, Richmount Primary School, and the Anglican Seagoe Primary School.
 Derrycarne Primary School is now used as an Orange Hall by the Orange Order.

 Primary schools managed by the Council for Catholic Maintained Schools are Presentation Convent Primary School, St John the Baptist Primary School (Irish: Bunscoil Eoin Baiste), which has both English-medium and Irish-medium units within it, and St. John's Primary School.
 St Columba's Primary School in Carleton Street is now closed.

-There is a multi-denominational or integrated primary school in the town, Portadown Integrated Primary School, which opened in 1990.
+A multi-denominational, integrated primary school, known as Portadown Integrated Primary School, opened in 1990.